 Lie on your stomach and keep your pelvis locked.
 Lift your leg and then lower back down.
 Aim for getting about 30 degrees of hip extension.

 When going through the assessment, you want to be close to or ideally at 30 degrees of hip extension.
 If you are not, you need to work on the tension, flexibility and strength around the hip in order to reach the appropriate degree.
 Going through a little assessment like this gives insight on the different types of movements and exercises that you need to focus on if you have hip pain.

 Rotation of the Hip

-You will bring the knee upwards so the knee and the thigh are in perfect alignment with the hip.
-You will go through the rotation at both ways.
+Raise your knee so your knee and thigh are in perfect alignment with your hip.
+Go through the rotation in both directions.
 External rotation happens when the thigh is rotating out at 45 degrees and the heel comes in.
 Internal rotation happens when the thigh is rotating in at 40 degrees and the heel comes out.

 #4 – Abduction

 Bring the leg out to the side.
 Ideally, we want 45 to 50 degrees of abduction.

 Your leg is in line with your hips.
 Bring your leg in.
 Look for 20 to 30 degrees of adduction.